10 Ways to Increase your CIBIL/Credit Score

 8. Limit your Credit Utilization Ratio

 One of the ways to improve your credit score is to not utilize your credit card to its extreme limit.
 It is advised to keep the CUR low, preferably within the 30% mark.
 Let’s say, if your credit limit is Rs.
 1,00,000 a month, you should try that you do not pay more than Rs.
 30,000 through your credit card.
 Keeping the credit utilization ratio in the range of 60-70% may not impact your credit score but if you frequently max out your credit card or maintain a high CUR (90-100%), your credit score may drop.

 9. Choose a Longer Tenure

 When taking a loan, go for a longer tenure to repay the money.
 This way, the EMI will be low and you will easily be able to make all the payments on time.
-You will keep yourself away from the defaulters’ list and will improve your score.
+You will keep yourself away from the defaulters’ list and will increase credit score.

 10. Increase your Credit Limit